Discover Vietnam, Laos and Cambodia - 26 days - From $USD

 |Need to change money ⇒||Currency Converter|

-3. Tour price is indicative only, please enquire for a detailed quotation.
+4. Tour price shown is base price, please enquire for a detailed quotation.

 ♦ TOUR INCLUDES:

 |HALONG BAY||1 night|

 |VANG VIENG||2 nights|